catherine-o-brien/multimodalhugs-examples/README.md

 and then train a basic MultimodalHugs model.
 All steps are submitted as SLURM jobs.

 If the process is fully reproducible, this should result in a test set BLEU score of `10.691`.
+This value is inside the file `evaluations/phoenix/test_score.bleu`.

 ### Hyperparams exploration